-There are two types of absolute uterine factor infertility: congenital and acquired.
-A congenital condition is one that’s there at birth.
+There are two types of uterine factor infertility: congenital and acquired.

-If you have congenital absolute uterine factor infertility, it means that you were born without a uterus, a condition known as Mayer-Rokitansky-Küster-Hauser syndrome (MRKH).
+If you have congenital uterine factor infertility, it means that you were born without a functioning uterus due to an issue that occurred during fetal development.

-It is possible to have uterine factor infertility and still have a uterus.
-This can include infertility that’s caused by fibroids, polyps, scar tissue, radiation damage or injuries to the uterus that prevent a pregnancy.
-Asherman’s syndrome is a rare condition where the scar tissue in the uterus creates adhesions — physical blocks — inside the uterus, preventing a pregnancy.
-Causes of Asherman’s syndrome include infections, radiation, and uterine surgery, such as dilation and curettage (D&C) procedures.
+But it’s possible to have uterine factor infertility and still have a uterus.
+Factors like uterine fibroids, polyps, scar tissue, radiation damage (from cancer treatment) or injuries to your uterus can prevent a pregnancy.
+This can include infertility that’s caused by Asherman’s syndrome, a rare condition where scar tissue in your uterus creates blockages that prevent a pregnancy from happening.
+Causes of Asherman’s syndrome include infections, radiation and procedures like dilation and curettage (D&C).

-It can often be difficult to pinpoint the reason a woman or couple has infertility issues.
-With absolute uterine factor infertility, however, the problem is clear.
-While a physical exam is usually enough for the diagnosis, use of ultrasound and other imaging can confirm that the uterus is absent.
+It can often be difficult to pinpoint the reason a person or couple has infertility issues.
+While a physical exam is the first step for a diagnosis, ultrasound and other imaging tools can confirm uterine factor infertility.